c-f-h/c-f-h.github.io/hugosite/content/post/refining-intersections/index.md

 \]

 Unlike in a classical application of Newton's method, here the input is four-dimensional, but the output is only three-dimensional.
-In other words, our problem is underdetermined.
+In other words, we have four unknowns, but only three equations---our problem is underdetermined.
 In geometric terms, this simply means that in general the intersection is not a point, but a curve!
 That's fine for us, though---for now we are only interested in finding any point that lies exactly on that intersection curve.

 A standard approach for underdetermined problems is to treat it as a least-squares problem, i.e., minimize the squared residual \(\|\mathbf{r}(\mathbf{x})\|^2\);